Hidden Valley Middle School

 - Electronic devices put away

 - Feet and hands to self

 Utah law requires that students attend school every day, every period, except when a parent excuses an absence for a legitimate reason.
 HVMS will begin truancy tracking procedures once a student has missed 10 school days or 80 class periods.
 A legitimate excuse from school must be in the form of a note from a doctor, dentist, orthodontist, or other medical professional.
 Parents are encouraged to send a note or email, or to call the school in order to acknowledge that they are aware of the student’s absence.
 The student must make up all missed work according to the school’s make-up policy.

 Checking in/out: If a student arrives less than 10 minutes late to school, they must go directly to class and will be marked tardy.
 If a student arrives more than 10 minutes late to school, they must check-in at the attendance office.
 If it becomes necessary for a student to leave school for any reason during the school day, they must sign out through the attendance office.
-A parent or person listed as an emergency contact on Skyward must come into the attendance office and show picture ID in order to check the student out.
-Students are not allowed to check out solely with a note from a parent.
+A parent or person listed as an emergency contact on Skyward must come into the attendance office and show a picture ID in order to check the student out.
+Students are not allowed to check out solely with a note or phone call from a parent.

 Educational Leave: Students may apply for up to 10 days of educational leave per school year.
 The parent should contact the attendance office at least three school days before taking leave, pick up an Educational Leave Form, and return the form to the attendance office before leaving on vacation.
 It is the student’s responsibility to obtain and make up work missed during educational leave.

 Home and Hospital: If a doctor writes an order for the student to be out of school for over 10 school days, the parent needs to contact the attendance office to arrange for home-and-hospital teaching services.
 The doctor’s note must contain a diagnosis, a treatment plan, and a return-to-school date.
 The note must be provided to the attendance office before home-and-hospital instruction can begin.